Skip to main content

 Criminal penalties for domestic violence in Ohio

-Domestic violence might be considered a misdemeanor or a felony depending on a number of factors, including whether the defendant has been convicted of domestic violence before, and whether the victim was pregnant.
+Domestic violence might be considered a misdemeanor or a felony, depending on several factors, including whether the defendant has been convicted of domestic violence before and whether the victim was pregnant.

-If the domestic violence alleged is solely a threat to cause harm, it’s considered a 4th degree misdemeanor by default, but may be classified higher if it’s a second or third offense, or if the victim was pregnant.
+If the alleged domestic violence solely involves a threat to cause harm, it’s considered a 4th-degree misdemeanor by default but may be classified higher if it’s a second or third offense or if the victim was pregnant.

-Here’s what the penalties for domestic violence could look like depending on how the crime is classified:
+Here’s what the penalties and jail time for domestic violence could look like depending on how the crime is classified:

-• 3rd degree misdemeanor: up to 60 days in jail or a fine up to $500
+• 3rd-degree misdemeanor: up to 60 days in jail or a fine of up to $500

-• 2nd degree misdemeanor: up to 90 days in jail or fine up to $750
+• 2nd-degree misdemeanor: up to 90 days in jail or a fine of up to $750

-• 1st degree misdemeanor: up to 6 months in jail or a fine up to $1000
+• 1st-degree misdemeanor: up to 6 months in jail or a fine of up to $1000

 Protective orders for domestic violence in Ohio